regolith-linux/website/content/en/docs/Getting started/install.md

 ```bash
 $ source ~/.regolith-gnome-backup
 ```
-5. You can safely delete the directory `~/.config/regolith`.
+5. You can now safely delete the directory `~/.config/regolith`.

 ## PPA Sources